I'd like to begin by stating that I have nothing against cyclists per se. Ever since the...read more

 The British Army has appointed its first female head of a division-level command.

-Major General Sharon Nesmith has become the first woman to lead a division-level command in the British Army.
+Major General Sharon Nesmith has become the first woman to leading command at a division-level in the British Army.

 Major General Nesmith, who joined the Army in 1992, is taking leadership of the division-level organisation responsible for the recruitment and subsequent training of soldiers and officers throughout the Army.